PetyaBiszeps/calculator-app/README.md

 ### What I have learnt

 Well, basically I've and still learning to work with vanilla web development instruments and to create balance between them.
-I found some new (for me) JS functionality, methods, etc. Also I had practice with loops, arrays.
-It's always good to have practice ;)
+I found some new (for me) JS functionality, methods, etc. Also, I had practice with JS loops, arrays and css grid.
+It's always good to have some practice ;)